ITO Section 182 | Offences and penalties

 Any person who fails to furnish the information required or to comply with any other term of the notice served under section 176 or 108.

-Such person shall pay a penalty of: - Rs.
-25,000 for the first default and - Rs.
-50,000 for each subsequent default.
-176
+Such person shall pay a penalty of twenty-five thousand rupees for the first default and fifty thousand rupees for each subsequent default.

 10

-Any person who: (a) Makes a false or misleading statement to an Inland Revenue Authority either in writing, orally, or electronically, including a statement in an application, certificate, declaration, notification, return, objection, or other documents, including books of accounts made, prepared, given, filed, or furnished under this Ordinance.
+Any person who—(a) makes a false or misleading statement to an Inland Revenue Authority either in writing or orally or electronically including a statement in an application, certificate, declaration, notification, return, objection or other document including books of accounts made, prepared, given, filed or furnished under this Ordinance;(b) furnishes or files a false or misleading information or document or statement to an Income Tax Authority either in writing or orally or electronically;(c) omits from a statement made or information furnished to an Income Tax Authority any matter or thing without which the statement or the information is false or misleading in a material particular.

-Such person shall pay a penalty of: - Rs.
-25,000 or 50% of the amount of tax shortfall, whichever is higher.
-Note: In case of an assessment order deemed under section 120, no penalty shall be imposed to the extent of the tax shortfall occurring as a result of the taxpayer taking a reasonably arguable position on the application of this Ordinance to the taxpayer's position.
+Such person shall pay a penalty of twenty five thousand rupees or 50% of the amount of tax shortfall, whichever is higher:Provided that in case of an assessment order deemed under section 120, no penalty shall be imposed to the extent of the tax shortfall occurring as a result of the taxpayer taking a reasonably arguable position on the application of this Ordinance to the taxpayer’s position.
+114, 116, 174, 176, 177, 118

 10A

-Any person who fails to comply with an income tax general order issued by the Board within fifteen days of issue of such order.
+Any person who fails to comply with income tax general order issued by the Board within fifteen days of issue of such order.

 114B